2DegreesInvesting/ds.production/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Software engineering: From MVP to production
+# From MVP to production

 If you wanted to build a skyscraper, you’ll intuitively know that you can’t do it yourself.
 You’ll need help to know what to do, how to do it,